 As a simple intuitive example, consider two systems A and B: In an isolated system-state, A and B both require 5 units of reliable capacity to achieve a certain reliability target.
 It is clear that the overall amount of reliable capacity might be decreased to less than 10 units when these systems interconnect, for instance due to statistical balancing in load.
-However, determining the optimal overall amount of reliable capacity Z and its best locational shares $Z_A, Z_B$ for reliable capacities requires a consistent analysis of the entire system, including the joint probability distribution of load and generation as well as limited interconnection capacities.
+However, determining the optimal overall amount of reliable capacity Z and its best locational shares Z_A, Z_B for reliable capacities requires a consistent analysis of the entire system, including the joint probability distribution of load and generation as well as limited interconnection capacities.
 Naturally, the extension to N > 2 interconnected systems further complicates the problem and constitutes a complex multivariate probabilistic optimization problem.

 Against this background, this paper provides a comprehensive framework to investigate reliability in power systems consisting of multiple technologies and multiple interconnected regions.
-We first review well-known probabilistic metrics to determine the level of reliability in isolated one-regional power systems as well as the contribution of individual generators (known as capacity value).
+We first review well-known probabilistic metrics to determine the level of reliability in isolated one-regional power systems as well as the contribution of individual generators (known as capacity value2).
 Subsequently, we extend this literature which typically neglects capacity-constrained transmission infrastructure.
 In contrast to (stochastic) simulation techniques, we propose a novel approach based on a comprehensive optimization model that flexibly accounts for multi-regional settings and multiple generation technologies, including dispatchable power plants and variable renewable energies, as well as capacity-constrained transmission lines.
 The main innovative strength of this model lies in its ability to quantify the economically efficient amount and distribution of reliable capacity in each region within a consistent optimization framework.
 Furthermore, it may also be used to determine the capacity value of individual technologies in a system context.
+Our paper therefore incurs some noticeable difference compared to papers or reports that assess adequacy for a given or assumed system state, such as the report of the PLEF on system adequacy (Pentalateral Energy Forum (2018)) or ENTSO-E's Seasonal Outlook (ENTSO-E (2017)).
+While these latter assessments take generation capacities as exogenous input to derive reliability metrics, our approach tackles the issue from the opposite side: we take reliability metrics as given and endogenously optimize the firm capacity levels across interconnected regions to achieve these targets.